TauqeerSayeed/MANUU-VOTING-SYSTEM/README.md

 # MANUU-VOTING-SYSTEM
-It's Voting sytem using C language
+It's a Voting sytem using C language